just-another-downer/landgrid-support/_articles/introduction-starter.md

   Site Control Starter lets you create a map and explore our property mapping software for free
 ---
-Introduction to the Land Grid – Free Account

 ### Welcome to the Land Grid!